 Our Favorite

 We like the CamelBak Chute.
-The spout and lid design makes it easy to take a sip on the go without breaking your stride.
+The spout and lid design make it easy to take a sip on the go without breaking your stride.

 Best For Budget

-Choosing a Water Bottle for your Next Hike
+How to select a Water Bottle for your next hike?

-Capacity – How much water do I need on a hike?
+Capacity: How much water do you really need on a hike?

 Material